codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

 1. Repository A contains a deployment pipeline with associated `codefresh.yml`.
 1. Repository B is creating binary artifacts that are deployed by pipeline A.

-In those cases, Codefresh supports adding [multiple git triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) on the same pipeline.
+In those cases, Codefresh supports adding [multiple git triggers]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) on the same pipeline.
 This way pipeline A will be triggered by commits to both repository A and repository B. Notice however that the `codefresh.yml` file used will still be fetched as mentioned in the webhook.

 This creates issues with pipeline definitions because repository B might not have a `codefresh.yml` at all, or it might have the wrong one in the branch that actually created the webhook.
 Another bad scenario is when the branch mentioned in the webhook from repository B does not even exist in repository A.

 To solve this issue, you can pin down the branch that will be used for the source of `codefresh.yml`.
 In the example above, you can specify that no matter the branch of repository B that triggered the commit, the pipeline should only use the `master` branch of pipeline A regardless of what is mentioned in the webhook.

-To perform this pinning you need to use the [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) and [setup authentication](https://codefresh-io.github.io/cli/getting-started/) with your Codefresh account.
+To perform this pinning you need to use the [Codefresh CLI](https://codefresh-io.github.io/cli/installation/){:target="\_blank"} and [set up authentication](https://codefresh-io.github.io/cli/getting-started/){:target="\_blank"} with your Codefresh account.

 Once this is done check that your account is locally accessible by running